 - Life is made up of trains that close their doors in our faces and leave without us, leaving us the bitter taste of what it would have been like to get on.
 And of trains on which we get on, in spite of ourselves, for fear that life will leave us on foot. -

 I have to make a little confession: being a commuter is really distressing to me.
-The detachment and departure from my family environment creates anxiety, a lot of anxiety (especially during the colder months), because it is necessary that I leave the house at six in the morning if I want to arrive at my destination on time at eight (trains delay permitting).
+The detachment and departure from my family environment creates anxiety, a lot of anxiety especially during the colder months.
+Every morning I leave the house at six, when it's still dark, and I never meet anyone, not even a person who walks the dog.
+There is often a very thick fog due, I imagine, to the fact that the town where I live (Orte) is built on a tuff cake near the Tiber.
+To go and take the 6.30 train I prefer to use the car, even if there is a shuttle.
+This is to reduce the variables that can cause me delay.
+I am obsessed with punctuality.
+I work in a middle school and the boys' entrance is at 7.50 a.m.
 Before discovering the Street, the journey from home to work was the worst part of the day.
 Taking photos at the station was therapeutic.
 Now I live the wait to reach the station as if it were my catharsis.
 I can't think of anything other than the infinite interesting images that could arise before me if only I have the courage to reach out to grab them.
 I love the atmosphere of the railway environments and I think I will always love it, even when I could stop commuting.
 I already know that one day all this, paradoxically, I will miss.